rumesh-afi/NanoGrid-Web-App/README.md

     python app.py
     ```

-5. Access the application by opening `http://127.0.0.1:5000` (local host link) in your web browser
+5. Access the application by opening `http://127.0.0.1:5000` (localhost link) in your web browser

 ## Run-Application